emaslvcc/Pentominoes/README.md

 _Bot3_ extends _JPanel_, and implements a _KeyListener_ to handle keyboard input.

 1. A **_Bot3_** constructor is implemented to handle the general bot's logic.
 It sets up a game board, initializes pentomino shapes, and manages their descent by means of a timer (looper).
-The timer checks for collisions with existing pentominos, and handles Game Over scenarios, by displaying a graphical message and resetting the game.
+The timer checks for collisions with existing pentominoes, and handles Game Over scenarios, by displaying a graphical message and resetting the game.

 It makes use of methods previously explained in the _Bot1_ section:
 1. **_paintComponent()_**